Walikuperek/Qtheme/README.md

       ['textColor', 'color:#000'], // will be converted to --text-color ['primary', 'dodgerblue'] // will be converted to --primary ]
 };

-const darkTheme = {
-  name: 'dark',
-  atoms: [
-      ['bg-color', 'background:#000'], // will be converted to --bg-color ['text-color', 'color:#fff'], // will be converted to --text-color ['primary', 'dodgerblue'] // will be converted to --primary ]
-};

 // Set theme whenever you want